praneethmodulla/leetcode/README.md

 # leetcode
-This repository contains solutions for Leetcode problems solved by me.
+This repository contains solutions for
+Leetcode problems.